athornton/singularity-presentation/talk.rst

 What Singularity Does
 #####################

-Runs a "container" where the owning user is the owning user and where the network is the system network context.
+Runs a "container" where the user running the container root process is the (unprivileged) user on the host and the network is the system network context.

 * The filesystem and the process tree are apparently rooted in the container context.